xNickolas/LAST_NAME_fe_FIRST_NAME_exercise/README.md

 ### Search Field Component
 The SearchField component is a reusable UI component that provides a search bar with an input field and an icon.
 It is designed to allow users to search for specific items, such as teams or team members.

-- Props
+- Props<br>
 onSearch (Function, required): This is a callback function that is called whenever the user performs a search.
 It receives the search text as a parameter, allowing you to handle the search logic in your parent component.

-- Component Structure
+- Component Structure<br>
-Container: The outer container that wraps the search bar.
+Container: The outer container that wraps the search bar.<br>
-IconWrapper: An icon (search icon) is displayed on the left side of the input field.
+IconWrapper: An icon (search icon) is displayed on the left side of the input field.<br>
-Input: The input field where users can enter their search query.
+Input: The input field where users can enter their search query.<br>

-- Features
+- Features<br>
-Icon: The search icon on the left of the input field provides a visual cue to users that this is a search bar.
+Icon: The search icon on the left of the input field provides a visual cue to users that this is a search bar.<br>
-Search Input: Users can type their search query into the input field.
+Search Input: Users can type their search query into the input field.<br>
-Real-time Search: As users type, the onSearch callback function is called, allowing to implement real-time search functionality in the application.
+Real-time Search: As users type, the onSearch callback function is called, allowing to implement real-time search functionality in the application.<br>

 ### Spinner Component
 The Spinner component displays a loading spinner that is often used when data is being fetched or loaded asynchronously.